NixOS/nix.dev/source/contributing/how-to-contribute.md

 ## Contribute to Nixpkgs

-Packaging for Nix is simple when you have understood the basic concepts.
+Contributing to {term}`Nixpkgs` is simple when you have understood the basic concepts.

 [The Nixpkgs manual quick start guide][https://nixos.org/manual/nixpkgs/stable/#chap-quick-start] explains step-by-step how to add new packages.
 There are also [programming-language-specific instructions](https://nixos.org/manual/nixpkgs/stable/#chap-language-support).